raspberrypi/picamera2/examples/tensorflow/README.md

 # TensorFlow Lite Example

-TensorFlow Lite inferferencing examples that carries out real-time object detection and labelling in a QT preview window using the [MobileNet V2](https://arxiv.org/abs/1801.04381) network trained on the [COCO dataset](https://cocodataset.org/#home).
+TensorFlow Lite inferferencing examples that carry out real-time object detection and labelling in a QT preview window using the [MobileNet V2](https://arxiv.org/abs/1801.04381) network trained on the [COCO dataset](https://cocodataset.org/#home).

 ## Installing Picamera 2